getify/Functional-Light-JS/ch6.md

 ## Performance

-Whenever we start creating new values (arrays, objects, etc) instead of mutating existing ones, the obvious next question is: what does that mean for performance?
+Whenever we start creating new values (arrays, objects, etc.) instead of mutating existing ones, the obvious next question is: what does that mean for performance?

-If we have to reallocate a new array each time we need to add to it, that's not only churning CPU time and consuming extra memory, the old values (if no longer referenced) are being garbage collected; That's even more CPU burn.
+If we have to reallocate a new array each time we need to add to it, that's not only churning CPU time and consuming extra memory; the old values (if no longer referenced) are also being garbage collected.
+That's even more CPU burn.

 Is that an acceptable trade-off?
 It depends.
 No discussion or optimization of code performance should happen **without context.**